Cover of Hamlet

 What themes does Hamlet explore?

-Central themes in Hamlet include revenge, madness, mortality, appearance vs reality, grief.
+Central themes in Hamlet include revenge, madness, mortality, deception, indecision.
 These themes match how the book is discussed in most curriculum guides and AP Literature prompts.